kubernetes/website/content/en/docs/concepts/services-networking/topology-aware-routing.md

 ---
 reviewers:
 - robscott
-title: Topology Aware Hints
+title: Topology Aware Routing
 content_type: concept
 weight: 100
 description: >-
-  _Topology Aware Hints_ provides a mechanism to help keep network traffic within the zone where it originated.
+  _Topology Aware Routing_ provides a mechanism to help keep network traffic within the zone where it originated.
 Preferring same-zone traffic between Pods in your cluster can help with reliability, performance (network latency and throughput), or cost.
 ---